-Conceptual Skills List and Examples
+Conceptual Skills List and Keywords for Resumes

 Conceptual skills help employees “see the forest through the trees,” as the saying goes.
 These skills help you see how all the parts of an organization work together to achieve the organization’s goals.
 People with conceptual skills are creative and can work through abstract concepts and ideas.